finos/legend-engine/docs/store/extensions/Relational/new-connector-tutorial.md

     Alternatively, If you have a static test connection, you can define it in sqlServerRelationalDatabaseConnections.json.
 Look at [RelationalDatabaseConnection](https://github.com/finos/legend-engine/blob/master/legend-engine-xt-relationalStore-protocol/src/main/java/org/finos/legend/engine/protocol/pure/v1/model/packageableElement/store/relational/connection/RelationalDatabaseConnection.java) to understand the structure.

 7. **Connection Acquisition Test**: Now we will fix the ExternalIntegration_TestConnectionAcquisitionWithFlowProvider_SqlServer test.
-When it passes, it will verify that we are able to connect to the test database instance.
+When it passes, it will verify that we are able to connect to the test databaseType instance.

     First, we need to fix the below line